hurui200320/ibm-cos-sanity-check/README.md

 ### `APP_PREFIX`

-**Required.** This is the prefix.
-You cannot set it to empty string in IBM Cloud Code Engine console, also I don't recommend running this docker with root folder, since I cannot make sure my code will function correctly.
+**Not Required, but good to have one.** This is the prefix.
+You cannot set it to empty string in IBM Cloud Code Engine console, so when you not set that, default value is empty, aka the root of your bucket.
+However I don't recommend running this docker with root folder, since I cannot make sure my code will function correctly.
 So try to limit the scope by using the prefix.

 ### `APP_SANITY_NAME`